rubocode/frontier.nvim/doc/design/origin.md

 be general enough and be quite a bit discerning.
 The granularity of distinctions would require much consideration.
-I do not intend to be able to integrate themes that I considered bloated (too many distinctions with too numerous a set of color distinctions that obliterates a simpler conceptual grasp).
+I do not intend to be able to integrate themes that I considered bloated (too many visual syntactic distinctions backed by a broad color palette that obliterates a simpler conceptual grasp).
 But, I should be able to accomodate multiple simpler and elegant themes.
 Let's see where we get!